warrensbox/hubapp/docs/_site/index.md

 <img align="center" src="https://s3.us-east-2.amazonaws.com/kepler-images/warrensbox/appinstall/appinstall-v4.gif" alt="drawing" style="width: 480px;"/>

 1. You can also upgrade to latest version of the app.
-2. For example, `appinstall upgrade user/repo` for version 0.10.5 of appinstall.
+2. For example, `appinstall upgrade user/repo`  to upgrade to a higher version of the app.
 3. Hit **Enter** to upgrade.

 ### Uninstall Installed GitHub app
 <img align="center" src="https://s3.us-east-2.amazonaws.com/kepler-images/warrensbox/appinstall/appinstall-v4.gif" alt="drawing" style="width: 480px;"/>

-1. You can also upgrade to latest version of the app.
+1. You can also uninstalled github user's.
-2. For example, `appinstall upgrade user/repo` for version 0.10.5 of appinstall.
+2. For example, `appinstall upgrade user/repo` to uninstall to a higher version of the app.
-3. Hit **Enter** to upgrade.
+3. Hit **Enter** to uninstall.

 <hr>